List of content you will read in this article:

 Step 3: Configure SFTP/SSH

 The SSH server configuration file is stored in the /etc/ssh/sshd_config file.
-For making changes, you need to open the file with your text editor:
+To make changes, you need to open the file with your text editor:

 sudo vim /etc/ssh/sshd_config